bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Campaign/STRSM_OCL_Starship History.md

 How did you acquire a starship of own?

 ## Oracle: Campaign Starship History
-This oracle can be used to replace the one provided on [[CRG_Board Your Starship#Giving The Starship a History|Starship History Table]].
+This oracle can be used to replace the one provided on [[SF_CH2_Board Your Starship#Giving The Starship a History|Starship History Table]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Envision how you obtained or earned this ship.
 You can come up with your own origin, or roll or pick from the table below.
 If you use a result from the table, take a moment to consider and elaborate on the suggestion. ^guidance-STRSM-OCL-OclCampaignStarshipHistory